CentaurusInfra/regionless-storage-service/docs/setup/multi_region_setup.md

 All 4 components can be configured and deployed on AWS with a single script.

+A [forked version of GO-YCSB](https://github.com/CentaurusInfra/go-ycsb) is used for benchmarking.
+[Jaeger](https://www.jaegertracing.io/) is used for profiling.

 ### Configuration
 Two configurations files are used.
 And the following quick-and-easy scripts are provided to utilize sampler configuration files.